meldontaragon/OriDETracker/README.md

 Additionally, some people have had problems with the auto update feature but have found that running the tracker as Administrator can fix this.

 ## Thanks
-Thanks to SigmaSin for creating the Ori DE Randomizer and his assistance in getting the shards and map stone auto update features working !
+Thanks to SigmaSin for creating the Ori DE Randomizer and his assistance in getting the shards and map stone auto update features working!
 Additionally, thanks to DevilSquirrel for help with setting up the auto updating component and for writing the memory related classes.
 Thanks to ViresMajores and Hydra for their work in designing the visual components of the tracker.